Rigby's Togiai to Utah, Fredericksen signs with Idaho State

 “ISU was definitely the biggest (school to offer),” Fredericksen said, adding he made his decision when teammate Keegan Thompson signed with the Bengals in December.

 Thompson, Rigby’s quarterback, piqued ISU’s interest because of his dual-threat skills.
-He will go on a two-year mission prior to his stint in Pocatello.
+He will go on a two-year Church of Jesus Christ of Latter Day Saints mission prior to arriving in Pocatello.
 For Fredericksen, the chemistry of playing with Thompson in college, even with a two-year wait, helped in his decision.

 “I know what he can do and he knows what I can do,” Fredericksen said.
 “The deep ball.
 That’s where I come in.”